 I ended up finding an awesome house sit right in the center of a really cool area in Hamburg, Sternschanze.
 The apartment itself was beautiful and on the top floor with a nice view, and I was house sitting for two cuddly cats that I ended up falling in love with.

 SEPTEMBERSeptember in Hamburg was awesome.
 It was still pretty warm but not too hot like August.
 I joined the Hamburg branch of the Girls Gone International Facebook Group, and ended up making some of my own friends!
 It was so nice to have so much social interaction again after my two months in England.
 I didn’t realize how lonely and sort of sad I’d been at the time, but looking back, I realized I was kind of depressed.
-It’s amazing how much of an effect human interaction has on you.
+It’s amazing how much of an effect human interaction (or the lack of one) has on you.
 We took lots of day trips in September, and it was just another overall good month.
 I also tried out the coworking space, the Hive, for their 3 day free trial which was really cool.
 I joined a gym and it was nice to get a regular workout schedule going again.
 (Also gyms in Hamburg are so cheap!
 I joined Sportspaß, which was only €10 a month for classes!).

 I found a local organic grocery store that I liked going to.
 I tried out working at different cafes.

 It was the longest I’d stayed in one spot, so I basically just settled in and got used to having a ‘home’.
 I really loved it!